 A Civil partnership in the United Kingdom is a form of civil union between couples open to both same-sex couples and opposite-sex couples.
 It was introduced via the Civil Partnership Act 2004 by the Labour government.
 The Act initially permitted only same-sex couples to form civil partnerships, but the law was expanded to include opposite-sex couples in 2019.

-The process for claiming back the tax deducted from your PPI payment can be a little complex.
+The process for claiming marriage tax allowance can be a little complex.
 We take care of all of this for you so you can relax.
 And we only charge you if we are successful in getting you a refund.